Monterrey International Airport

 Forecast Outlook

 The TAF forecast covers the next 24 hours.
 Conditions are expected to fluctuate between VFR and MVFR.
 VFR pilots should be prepared for deteriorating conditions.
-Expected weather includes: Haze.
-Temporary MVFR conditions are forecast with Haze between 09:00Z and 13:00Z.
-Temporary VFR conditions are forecast between 18:00Z and 22:00Z.
+Expected weather includes: Haze, Light Thunderstorm Rain.
+Temporary MVFR conditions are forecast with Haze between 13:00Z and 16:00Z.
+There is a 40% probability of MVFR conditions with Light Thunderstorm Rain between 21:00Z and 01:00Z.

 Pilot Recommendations